 Balance at January 1, 2022 \$ 36,209

+To an analysis and an analysis and 2 105

 Increases to current year tax positions 2,195

 Increase to prior year tax positions 534

 Decrease to prior year tax positions (1,709)

 Settlements (1,974)

 Lapse of statute of limitations (1,607)

-Balance as of December 31, 2022 \$ 33,648
+Balance at December 31, 2022 \$ 33,648

+Increases to current year tax positions 2,126

+Lapse of statute of limitations (1,852)

+Balance as of December 30, 2023 \$ 33,922

 It is reasonably possible that the amounts of unrecognized tax benefits associated with state, federal and foreign tax positions may decrease over the next twelve months due to expiration of a statute or completion of an audit.
-The company believes that it is reasonably possible that \$3.2 million of its remaining unrecognized tax benefits may be recognized by the end of 2022 as a result of settlements with taxing authorities or lapses of statutes of limitations.
+The company believes that it is reasonably possible that \$4.9 million of its remaining unrecognized tax benefits may be recognized by the end of 2024 as a result of settlements with taxing authorities or lapses of statutes of limitations.